cslu-nlp/DetectorMorse/README.md

 The second group pertains directly to whether this is likely to be a sentence boundary (some are repeated from before):

+* identity of P
 * identity of L (Reynar & Ratnaparkhi 1997)
 * is L followed by any quote characters?
-* identity of L and R (Reynar & Ratnaparkhi 1997)
+* joint identity of L and R (Reynar & Ratnaparkhi 1997)
 * case of R (Riley 1989)
 * (quantized) probability of L being final (after Gillick 2009)
 * (quantized) probability of R being initial (after Riley 1989)
 * (quantized) probability of R being uppercase (after Gillick 2009)

+The `-B`/`--bins` flag controls the granularity of the quantization.

+When the text to be classified is not mixed case, the `-C`/`--nocase` flag can be used to disable the use of case features.
+However, this does not disable the last listed feature, the the probability of R being uppercase, as this feature might still be informative if the model is trained on mixed-case text and used to classify single-case text.

 These features are fed into an online classifier (the averaged perceptron; Freund & Schapire 1999) which predicts whether an area of interest contains a sentence boundary.
+The `-E`/`--epochs` flag controls the number of training epochs.

 Caveats
 =======

 DetectorMorse processes text by reading the entire file into memory.
 This means it will not work with files of a size that approaches or exceeds the available RAM.
-To get around this, you could chop up the file into manageable parts, or you could just modify the script to use memory-mapped IO.
+The easiest way to get around this is to import the `Detector` instance in your own Python script.

 Exciting extras!
 ================